 I was a student member of the Society for Industrial and Applied Mathematics (SIAM) until 2006, I have been Member of the Institute of Electrical and Electronics Engineers (IEEE) since 2000 and Affiliate Member of the International Federation of Automatic Control (IFAC) since 2009.
 I participate in the IEEE Technical Committee on Haptics and the Eurohaptics Society.
 I am also Member (Level 1) of the National System of Researchers of the National Mexican Science Council (CONACYT).

 In addition to my teaching and research activities, I coordinate the Master and Doctorate in Science and Engineering (MyDCI) program at the Faculty of Sciences.
-Since 2012, I serve as the state delegate of the Mexican Olympiad in Informatics in Baja California (OMIBC) where I carry out diverse scientific outreach activities.
+I am a founding member and state delegate of the Mexican Olympiad in Informatics in Baja California (OMIBC) where I carry out diverse scientific outreach activities.

-My research interests include control theory, mechatronic systems, robotics, haptics and computer education.
+My research interests include (but are not limited to) control theory, mechatronic systems, robotics, haptics, and computer science education.

 For more information, check out my resume.